grafana/loki/docs/sources/clients/promtail/stages/wrap.md

 }
 ```

-Loki 2.0 has some tools to make querying wrapped log lines easier as well.
+Loki 2.0 has some tools to make querying packed log lines easier as well.

-Display the log line as if it were never wrapped:
+Display the log line as if it were never packed:

 ```
 {cluster="us-central1", job="myjob"} | json | line_format "{{._entry}}"
 ```

-Use the wrapped labels for filtering:
+Use the packed labels for filtering:

 ```
 {cluster="us-central1", job="myjob"} | json | container="myapp" | line_format "{{._entry}}"